 - Chill.
 Wrap the marzipan in plastic cling film and transfer it into a plastic storage bag.
 Refrigerate for at least an hour before topping your Christmas cake.

-Covering Your Christmas Cake With Marzipan
+How To Cover Your Christmas Cake With Marzipan

 - Strain and apply the preserves.
 Turn the cake upside down so that the flat side up is facing upward.
 Combine the apricot preserves and warm water, stir to thin the preserves, then strain through a fine-mesh sieve or cheesecloth.
 Use a pastry brush and apply the strained preserves to completely coat the bottom and sides of the cake.

 - Roll out the marzipan.
-Use confectioners' sugar (not flour!) to coat a working surface and roll out marzipan with 2 additional inches than the cake width (9 inch baking pan + 2 inches to cover the cake sides).
-The marzipan layer should be ½-inch in thickness when ready to apply.
+Use confectioners' sugar (not flour!) to coat a working surface and roll out marzipan with 2 additional inches than the cake width (9-inch baking pan + 2 inches to cover the cake sides).
+The marzipan layer should be ½ inch in thickness when ready to apply.

-- Cover the cake with marzipan layer.
-Roll marzipan layer up on your rolling pin and transfer to cover the cake.
+- Cover the cake with a marzipan layer.
+Roll the marzipan layer up on your rolling pin and transfer to cover the cake.
 Use your rolling pin to level and smooth the top of the cake and marzipan, then work to smooth the sides of the cake.

 Your marzipan should cover the cake completely, use a sharp knife to trim any excess marzipan away from the bottom of the covered cake. - Cover and allow the marzipan to set.
 Cover the cake again with parchment paper and allow the marzipan to set up (it will dry out a bit) for a few days before spreading the royal icing and finishing the cake decorating.